 Unless otherwise indicated, market data and industry information used throughout this prospectus is based on management's knowledge of the industry and the good faith estimates of management.
-We also relied, to the extent available, upon management's review of independent industry surveys and publications and other publicly available information prepared by a number of sources, including third-party industry sources.
+We also relied, to the extent available, upon management's review of independent industry surveys and publications and other publicly available information prepared by a number of sources, including third-party industry sources, such as a market report titled "Restaurant, Food & Beverage Market Research Handbook 2020-2021" published in September 2019 by Richard K. Miller & Associates ("RKMA"), information published by the NPD Group and a five-year longitudinal study of employee surveys on Glassdoor published in June 2019 by William Blair.
 All of the market data and industry information used in this prospectus involves a number of assumptions and limitations, and you are cautioned not to give undue weight to such estimates.
 Although we believe that these sources are reliable, neither we nor the underwriters can guarantee the accuracy or completeness of this information and neither we nor the underwriters have independently verified this information.
 While we believe the estimated market position, market opportunity and market size information included in this prospectus is generally reliable, such information, which is derived in part from management's estimates and beliefs, is inherently uncertain and imprecise.
 Projections, assumptions and estimates of our future performance and the future performance of the industry in which we operate are necessarily subject to a high degree of uncertainty and risk due to a variety of factors, including those described in "Risk Factors," "Cautionary Note Regarding Forward-Looking Statements" and elsewhere in this prospectus.
 These and other factors could cause results to differ materially from those expressed in our estimates and beliefs and in the estimates prepared by independent parties.